Lima Memorial Health System Logo

 A pelvic exam shows that the walls of the vagina are thin, pale or red.

-Your vaginal discharge may be tested to rule out other causes for the condition.
+Your vaginal discharge may be tested to check for other causes for the condition.
 You may also have hormone level tests to find out if you are in menopause.

 Treatment